visit/api-doc/_includes/filter.md

   body: JSON.stringify({
 	  "Page": 0,
 	  "PageSize": 20,
-	  "Sort": {
+	  "Sorts": [{
 		"Field": "Name",
 		"Order": "Asc"
-	  },
+	  }],
   })
 });
 ```

-Order products by the supplied field.
+Order products by the supplied fields.
+Optionally, you can provide multiple sorting objects to sort by multiple levels in decreasing order of importance.
 Supported fields are:

 * Name